 How to nurture your relationship with your body after a cancer diagnosis

 Living with breast cancer can be a challenging experience, impacting not only your physical health but also your emotional well being.
 As an oncology dietitian with expertise in cancer nutrition, breast cancer and body image, I understand the importance of addressing not just the nutritional needs but also the mental and emotional aspects of recovery.
-One critical aspect that often bears the weight of this journey is body image—an issue impacting more than 80% of breast cancer survivors.
+One critical aspect of this is body image—an issue impacting more than 80% of breast cancer survivors.
 Despite its prevalence, the intersection between body image and breast cancer is often not discussed.

 Being diagnosed with breast cancer can bring about significant changes in your body.
 Surgeries, treatments, and alterations in appearance can sometimes lead to feelings of self-consciousness and negatively impact body image.
 However, it's important to remember that your body has carried you through so many of life’s ups and downs, and it is absolutely worthy of love and kindness.
 You deserve to be at peace with your body.
 Individual support with an oncology dietitian can be a powerful tool in mending your relationship with your body.
 However, I want to provide you with a starting point for things you can do at home.
 Here are my top six tips to boost your body image.